grnet/synnefo/docs/upgrade/upgrade-0.19.rst

 3. Run database migrations
 --------------------------

+Run database migrations in all service nodes (i.e. if a service consists of multiple nodes/workers, you must run the migrations **only in one** of them).
-Run database migrations in all nodes.
-This will upgrade from old south migrations.
+This will upgrade from old south migrations:

 .. code-block:: console